apify/crawlee/website/blog/2024/04-23-scrapy-vs-crawlee/index.md

 ## Feature comparison

-There are a lot of things that we can compare between Scrapy and Crawlee.
-This article will be the first part of a series comparing Scrapy and Crawlee on various parameters.

-We will compare both libraries on various parameters, starting with language and development environments and essential features that make the scraping process easy for developers, like autoscaling, headless browsing, queue management, and more.
+We'll start comparing Scrapy and Crawlee by looking at language and development environments, and then features to make the scraping process easier for developers, like autoscaling, headless browsing, queue management, and more.

 ## Language and development environments: